7 Relationship Goals For 2019 That Are Realistic Game-Changers

 2. To Do Something New Once A Month

 Adding some novelty into your relationship is a great way to keep things fresh — and it's also a totally attainable goal.
 It doesn't matter what it is, but make it new.
-A new restaurant, a new city, a new activity — even a new sex position — just commit to mixing it up.
+A new restaurant, a new city, a new activity — just commit to mixing it up.

 "When you try new things together you are creating shared experiences that are new and exciting," dating coach and licensed marriage and family therapist Pella Weisman tells Bustle.
 "That shared excitement is a way to have both closeness and stimulation, which is a great combination for sparking things back up."